 To avoid such errors, make sure you double check every line item that you’ve put data in.
 If possible, use Excel formulas to minimize human error.
 Moreover, it is also possible to integrate an accounting software to the POS your restaurant uses.

 The restaurant industry is very complex.
 Their reports, metrics, taxes are different from other industries and hiring a generic accountant may not be as helpful.
 Therefore, hiring an accountant who specializes in restaurant accounting is your best option.

 The main purpose of using restaurant accounting software is to automatically track your income and expenses.
-In addition, using restaurant accounting softwares can inform owners or managers of their current financial situation.
+In addition, it will inform owners or managers of their current financial situation.

-QBO offers a wide array of features and is considered one of the best accounting softwares around.
+QBO is a accounting software for restaurant business and offers a wide array of features and is considered one of the best solutions around.
 The only drawback is QBO is not catered to the restaurant industry.
 Therefore, it might take longer to customize for your restaurant.

 QBO has top tier features such as payroll services, maximum tax deductions, inventory tracking, to name a few.
 The best part about QBO is that it’s easy to use for restaurant owners or managers with no experience at all.

-Xero is a cloud-based accounting software that’s widely considered as an alternative to QBO.
+Xero is one of the best restaurant accounting software that’s widely considered as an alternative to QBO.
 Similar to QBO, Xero is also not restaurant specific but has a wide array of features.
 Xero has payroll services and processing, inventory management, and a mobile app.